moneylobster/nachi-socket-lib/docs/robot_operation.md

 	* Press the edit button again.
 	* Navigate to the "Status" field.
 The message "Enable+ON to Start" should pop up.
 	* Press the "ENABLE" and "ON" keys (top left and numpad 1) to start the usertask.
-	* Press the "CLOSE" button (top right) to switch monitors.
+	* Press the "CLOSE" button (top right) to switch windows.
 (This button normally switches focus between windows, and when "ENABLE" and "CLOSE" are pressed, it closes the window in focus.)
 	* Now the Robot Program window should be in focus, with our usertask running in the background.